 Some Thoughts on Software Design and Maintenance

-Thus any organization that seeks to eliminating irreversibility in software designs Needs an Architect [martinfowler.com] who understand the Classic Mistakes [stevemcconnell.com] for Why Software Fails [ieee.org] and how to manage Technical Debt [construx.com].
+Thus any organization that seeks to embrace sustainable maintenance by eliminating irreversibility in software designs Needs an Architect [martinfowler.com] who understand the Classic Mistakes [stevemcconnell.com] for Why Software Fails [ieee.org] and how to manage Technical Debt [construx.com].

 How Software Evolves [oreilly.com] and knowing what to fix (hint: It’s Not The Code) are they keys to success.
 The reasons Why Good Programmers Are Lazy and Dumb [outer-court.com] and Worse Is Better (maybe) [dreamsongs.com] often seem paradoxical to industry outsiders untrained in basic critical thinking and unaware that there is No Silver Bullet [wikipedia.org] to the essential difficulties of software development.